nmdanny-uni/tests_os_ex2/README.md

 - You can't run all tests at once normally, you must run them one-by one or via all via a shell script.
   [See below](#usage-guide).

-- Test5 (Times and priorities) is inaccurate, sometimes it will pass and sometimes it will fail, this is because it measures real time and not virtual time.
-You may need to run it multiple times or increase `TIME_EPSIOLON` to get the test to pass.
+- Test5 (Times and priorities) is inaccurate, sometimes it will pass and sometimes it will fail, You may need to run it multiple times or increase `TIME_EPSIOLON` to get the test to pass.

 - A good observation was raised in [the forums](https://moodle2.cs.huji.ac.il/nu19/mod/forum/discuss.php?d=60001) - in